alfiopuglisi/guietta/docs/tutorial.rst

     - like the @auto decorator above, it is not guaranteed to work on a Python prompt.
 It works on the standard Python one, but for example will not work with some versions of IPython.
-    - the code inside *with* block is also executed once when it is encoureted for the first time, before *gui.run()* is called.
+    - the code inside *with* block is also executed once when it is encountered for the first time, before *gui.run()* is called.
       This is unavoidable due to how code is parsed by Python.
 Most probably, it will generate an exception (in this case,